ipab-slmc/exotica/exotica/doc/Quickstart.rst

 This shows us the robot model we are using and then displays the joint angles for each of the 7 joints on our example robot after the time it took to solve the problem.

-Depending on how you setup your XML Initialiser file, this will either display the joint angles that will the arm to reach only the goal state or a sequence of angles for each joint which represents the motion plan from initial to goal states.

 Problem and Solution Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~